-To the Board of Directors and Shareholders SUN LIFE PROSPERITY ACHIEVER FUND 2038, INC. (An Open-end Investment Company) Sun Life Centre, 5th Avenue corner Rizal Drive Bonifacio Global City, Taguig City
+To the Board of Directors and Shareholders SUN LIFE PROSPERITY ACHIEVER FUND 2048, INC. (An Open-end Investment Company) Sun Life Centre, 5th Avenue corner Rizal Drive Bonifacio Global City, Taguig City

-We have audited the financial statements of Sun Life Prosperity Achiever Fund 2038, Inc. (the "Company") as at December 31, 2022 and 2021 and for the years ended December 31, 2022, 2021 and 2020, in accordance with Philippine Standards on Auditing on which we have rendered an unqualified opinion dated April 14, 2023.
+We have audited the financial statements of Sun Life Prosperity Achiever Fund 2048, Inc. (the "Company") as at December 31, 2022 and 2021, and for the years ended December 31, 2022, 2021 and 2020, in accordance with Philippine Standards on Auditing on which we have rendered an unqualified opinion dated April 14, 2023.

 Our audits were conducted for the purpose of forming an opinion on the basic financial statements taken as a whole.
-The supplementary information on the attached schedule showing the reconciliation of the retained earnings available for dividend declaration and other supplementary information shown in schedules A-H, as required by the Securities and Exchange Commission under the SRC Rule 68, as Revised, are presented for purposes of additional analysis and are not a required part of the basic financial statements.
-Such information are the responsibility of Management and have been subjected to the auditing procedures applied in our audits of the basic financial statements and, in our opinion, are fairly stated in all material respects in relation to the basic financial statements taken as a whole.
+The supplementary information on the attached schedule showing the reconciliation of the retained earnings available for dividend declaration and other supplementary information shown in schedules A-H as at December 31, 2022, as required by the Securities and Exchange Commission under the revised Securities Regulation Code Rule 68, is presented for purposes of additional analysis and is not a required part of the basic financial statements.
+Such information is the responsibility of Management and has been subjected to the auditing procedures applied in our audits of the basic financial statements and, in our opinion, are fairly stated in all material respects in relation to the basic financial statements taken as a whole.

 Navarro Amper & Co.
 BOA Registration No. 0004, valid from June 7, 2021 to September 22, 2024 SEC A.N.
 0004-SEC, issued on December 7, 2021; Group A, valid to audit 2021 to 2025 financial statements TIN 005299331